Andy Taylor (footballer, born 1986): Walsall

 On 12 October 2013 he scored a memorable free-kick in the sixth minute of injury time in a 1–1 game away to Colchester.
 The goal proved especially lucrative for a family in the Swedish city of Malmö who won 10.103.752 SEK (approximately £929,793) on the national football betting called Stryktipset.

 Blackpool

 He was released by Blackpool at the end of the 2017–18 season.

 International career

 Taylor has represented England at international level being capped by both the England under-19 under-20 teams respectively.

 Coaching career

 In July 2020, Taylor became a coach at AFC Fylde following his retirement.
 In September 2022, following the resignation of James Rowe, Taylor was appointed interim manager.

+Taylor left his role at AFC Fylde in January 2024 in order to pursue a career in youth development.

+On 12 January 2024, he agreed to become the new the head coach of the Bolton Wanderers B Team.
+On 22 January 2025, after manager Ian Evatt left the club by mutual consent; Taylor, Andrew Tutte, and Julian Darby were named as joint caretaker managers.
+Their first game in charge was a 1–0 away win against Huddersfield Town, which brought an end to Huddersfield 16 match unbeaten run.
+They took charge of one more match, a 3–1 home win against Northampton Town, before Steven Schumacher was hired as Evatt's replacement on 30 January.
+They returned to their youth/B team roles with a 100% winning record as caretakers.
+Taylor's Bolton B team won the 2025 Lancashire Senior Cup final, with Bolton B beating Burnley's reserves.